 Is solar energy a viable fuel source?

 Yes, solar energy is increasingly becoming a viable fuel source for everyone.
-Today, switching to solar energy is far more affordable with the help of programs like the Investment Tax Credit (ITC).
-This incentive provides a tax credit of 26 percent of the cost to install solar power at your home.
-While this credit is in effect at 26% until the end of 2022, once it expires, solar energy will still remain a low-priced source of power as prices will most likely continue to drop.
+Today, switching to solar energy is far more affordable with the help of programs like the solar tax credit.
+This incentive provides a tax credit of 30% of the cost to install solar power at your home.
+While this credit is in effect at 30% until the end of 2032, once it expires, solar energy will still remain a low-priced source of power as prices will most likely continue to drop.
 Meanwhile, oil, gas, and coal prices are likely to continue to increase, especially as sources are depleted and the costs to obtain these fuels grow.

 Can solar energy replace fossil fuels?